 The Assumption – The Ascension Mary Style

-The foundation behind Christianity as a religion is the belief in the Resurrection, where Christ suffered an earthly death but was brought back to life or was “resurrected” on the third day.
+The foundation behind Christianity as a religion is the belief in the Resurrection, where Christ suffered an earthly death but was brought back to life or was “resurrected” on the third day following his passing.

 And just because Christ was brought back to earth did not mean he was going to stick around forever.
-After 40 – what must have been very taxing – days of repeatedly answering “Yes I did die, but now I’m back.”
+After 40 days of repeatedly answering “Yes I did die, but now I’m back.”
 Followed by “No, I am not in jest.
 I am the same Jesus who died and like I just said, now I’m back.”, Christ departed this world not by dying a 2nd time nor even by being buried, He ascended straight up into Heaven with his body fully intact.

 With Mary, replace the word “Ascension” with “Assumption”.
-Catholics believe the Mother of God did not suffer a physical death but like her Son she too ascended straight into Heaven with her physical body fully intact.
+Catholics believe the Mother of God did not suffer a physical death but like her Son she too ascended straight into Heaven with her physical body fully intact as well.

 Many Protestant sects broke with the Catholic Church precisely over the concept of The Assumption claiming that only the Son of God could be exempt from a physical death and that Mary must have physically died before her body ascended into Heaven.

-My thought to that is: The last thing Heaven would need is the headache of where to put a newly dead corpse that wasn’t properly disposed of in the first place.
+My counter-reformational rebuttal to that religious point of contention is: The last thing Heaven would need is the headache of where to put a newly dead corpse that wasn’t properly disposed of in the first place.

 By virtue of the beginning of her life being marked by Immaculate Conception and her end of life taking place without Death’s presence, it’s more than clear Mary isn’t just your average mortal whose placement in the earthly manifestation of Christ is merely inconsequential.